apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 6. **Copy** the **www/cordova-2.1.0.js** file from the new project into your **www** folder, and delete your **www/cordova-2.0.0.js** file
 7. **Update** the Cordova script reference in your `www/index.html` file (and any other files that contain the script reference) to point to the new **cordova-2.1.0.js** file
 8. Update (or replace, if you never changed the file) your `AppDelegate.m` according to the one from the new project:
-    - Edited -> application:didFinishLaunchingWithOptions:
+    - Edited &rarr; application:didFinishLaunchingWithOptions:
-	- Added  -> application:supportedInterfaceOrientationsForWindow:
+	- Added  &rarr; application:supportedInterfaceOrientationsForWindow:
 9. Update (or replace, if you never changed the file) your `MainViewController.m` according to the one from the new project:
-    - Added -> viewWillAppear
+    - Added &rarr; viewWillAppear
 10. Copy the **cordova** folder from the new project into your project's root folder **(in 2.1.0, this has the updated scripts to support paths with spaces)**
 11. Remove the **VERSION** file reference from your **project** (_not_ the one in CordovaLib)
 12. Next, update your CordovaLib sub-project reference.
 Beginning with Cordova 2.1.0, we are not using the CORDOVALIB Xcode variable anymore when referencing where CordovaLib resides, the reference is an absolute file reference now.